Table of Contents

 On a Mac, drag Adobe Flash Player from applications to your Trash; or use Finder to locate Adobe Flash Player install manager, and uninstall

 Once you have removed Adobe Flash, restart your computer.

 Finally, download/install Flash directly from Adobe's website: http://get.adobe.com/flashplayer/

 I'm getting a message that my connection speed is insufficient for streaming video but I can still hear audio.
 What's going on?

-If you receive this message in NFL Mobile and NFL Game Pass apps, your connection speed is not currently fast enough to support streaming video.
-NFL Mobile and NFL Game Pass apps will still play the audio portion of the stream so you can listen without interruption to the game or program you were viewing.
+If you receive this message in the NFL app and NFL Game Pass apps, your connection speed is not currently fast enough to support streaming video.
+The NFL app and NFL Game Pass apps will still play the audio portion of the stream so you can listen without interruption to the game or program you were viewing.

 * Users outside of the United States, Canada and China should check out our Game Pass INTL Guide

 * Users in China should check out the Game Pass China Guide

 *Canadian users should check out the DAZN Guide